meanjula/calorie-tracker/readme.md

 Open source Api (firebase) is used to post and fetch data.
-User input such as(food name, carbohydrate value, protein value, fat value) is saved to firebase Api.
+User input such as(food name, carbohydrate value, protein value, fat value) is saved to firebase Api. snackbar is used for notifying update 0f food data to food Api.
-Using snackbar for handling notification.
 Chart constructed using chart.js with user input data.
 Individual food item is displayed using DOM and event handlers.
 Css is applied for styling the app.